-- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, XRSTB, XCLK, GND, SIO, SPI, I2C, GPIO, SWP as well as NFC interface - The data interface of the TOE is made of the Contact I/O, SPI, I2C, SWP and NFC interfaces. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by the DTRNG FRO M libraries interface. - The Bootloader interface and the System API interface
+- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, XRSTB, XCLK, GND, SIO, SPI ,I2C as well as SWP interface - The data interface of the TOE is made of the Contact I/O, SPI ,I2C and SWP pad. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by the DTRNG FRO M libraries interface. - The Bootloader interface and the System API interface